denoland/manual/tools/formatter.md

 - `--options-single-quote` - Wheter to use single quote.
 Defaults to false (using double quote).

-- `--options-prose-wrap` - Define how prose should be wrapped in Markdown files.
+- `--options-prose-wrap={always,never,preserve}` - Define how prose should be
+  wrapped in Markdown files.
 Defaults to "always".